BurakAndarman/VirtualFactory/README.md

 # VirtualFactory ⚙

-Assuming a factory that has a machine and this source code manages it ,the aim is to complete all of given orders before their deadline.
-While doing that, our top priority is to obtain shortest overall completion time.
+Assume a factory that has a machine and this source code manages it ,the aim is to complete all of given orders before their deadline while obtaining shortest overall completion time.

 # Further Explanation 👇